Naomi Lebowitz: Professor emerita and active retirement

 In 2000, Lebowitz retired as professor emerita.
 Remaining active and productive in her retirement, she published a substantial critical article in Scandinavian Studies in 2006.
 In 2010, at age 78, she completed and saw published what would become an acclaimed translation of the internationally respected eight-volume Danish novel Lucky Per, first published by Nobel Prize winner Henrik Pontoppidan in 1904.
 (Her translation would be republished nine years later in Knopf's Everyman's Library Contemporary Classics series.)
 In 2012 the university honored her with a Distinguished Alumni Award.
 Following the death of Albert Lebowitz in 2016, she continued to study and write at her home in University City, Missouri.
 The Albert and Naomi Lebowitz Papers, 1962–1996 are held by the Special Collections Library at Washington University in St. Louis.

 Intellectual associations

 Both Naomi and Albert Lebowitz (who published a short-story collection, two novels and a study entitled "The Legal Mind and the Presidency") associated professionally and socially with a prominent Washington University literary circle.
-The circle included poets Howard Nemerov, Mona Van Duyn (both former U.S. poet laureates), and John N. Morris; critic and editor Jarvis Thurston; painter Joan Elkin; novelists and fiction writers William H. Gass and Stanley Elkin; and others.
+The circle included poets Howard Nemerov, Mona Van Duyn (both former U.S. poet laureates), and John N. Morris; critic and editor Jarvis Thurston; painter Joan Elkin; novelists and fiction writers William H. Gass and Stanley Elkin; literary critic Richard Stang; and others.
 Nemerov immortalized the Lebowitzes and their backyard in his poem "By Al Lebowitz's Pool": "Beside the pool we drink, talk, and are still, / These times of kindness mortality allows."